NedKe/HCPP-1/README.md

 The Planes page introduces the user to the types of ultralight planes that the club owns.
 This page is divided into three sections differentiated by colors, ***see figure 7***.
 Here the users learn what airplanes they should expect flying with if they are interested in joining as a club member or student to flight school.
 <figure>
   <img src="assets/images/readme-planes.png" alt="Page plane sections"/>
-  <figcaption>Figure 7.
-The page plane's contents showing the first section on the left picture introducing to Dynamic plane, the second section in the middile presents Skylane plane and the picture to the right is about about the seaplane</figcaption>
+  <figcaption><strong>Figure 7.</strong> The page plane's contents showing the first section on the left picture introducing to Dynamic plane, the second section in the middile presents Skylane plane and the picture to the right is about about the seaplane</figcaption>
 </figure>

 ---